ycechungAI/SWE-agent/docs/usage/inspector.md

 ## Benchmark results

-If you are running SWE-agent on a benchmark (see [benchmarking](benchmarking.md)), you will see evaluation results as ✅ or ❌.
+If you are running SWE-agent on a benchmark (see [batch mode](batch_mode.md)), you will see evaluation results as ✅ or ❌.
 Otherwise, you will see ❓.

 !!! tip